Raptyyy/rapty_ac_vr_guide/README.md

 1. First make sure that you have successfully set up Quest link or Air link and that the headset is connected to your PC - [Tutorial how to do so](https://www.meta.com/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/)
   1.1.
 If youre using an Oculus Rift (S) then you simply need to have the headset connected and showing in the oculus app.
 2. In the Oculus App, Settings > General enable "Unknown sources" and next to the "OpenXR Runtime" press "Set Oculus as active" (If its greyed out then you don't need to press it)
-3. In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "Oculus Rift", this does not require SteamVR.
+3. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and set "Rendering Mode" to "Oculus Rift", this does not require SteamVR.

 **Using Virtual Desktop and OpenComposite (Can give better results however costs money):**
 1. Purchase Virtual Desktop on the Oculus / Meta store (do not buy it on steam itself)
 2. Follow the instructions provided in Virtual Desktop to connect your headset to your PC (Quest / Air Link is not required).
 3. Open the Virtual Desktop Streamer application, and under settings, select VirtualDesktopXR (VDXR) as the OpenXR runtime.
 4. Set up OpenComposite, [instructions here](#to-install-opencomposite)
-5. In content manager go to Settings > Assetto Corsa > Video and set "Rendering Mode" to "OpenVR"
+5. In Content Manager go to <ins>Settings > Assetto Corsa > Video</ins> and set "Rendering Mode" to "OpenVR"

 Using this method you can also look into the [OpenXR Toolkit](#openxr-toolkit)